nextflow-io/nextflow/docs/aws.md

   "ecr:DescribeImageScanFindings"
   ```

+:::{note}
-Note: If you are running Fargate or Fargate Spot, you may need the following policies in addition to the listed above:
+If you are running Fargate or Fargate Spot, you may need the following policies in addition to the listed above:
   ```json
   "ecs:CreateCluster"
   "ecs:DeleteCluster"